jordynnmancini/PWA-Budget-Tracker/README.md

 - [License](#license)

 ## Installation
+The user needs to install the following npm packages: compression, express, mongoose, lite-server, and morgan.

 ## Tests
 This app does not have a way to test it.

 ## Usage
+The user needs node.js and MongoDB in order to use this application.

 ## Contributing
 This was done as an individual assignment for the Ohio State Coding Boot Camp.
 Feel free to fork and play with the code but do not make contributions to this repo.